What is power factor correction (PFC) and why should it be addressed?

 Powerstar will reduce the resistive and inductive losses (known as impendance) reducing the apparent and reactive power vectors, resulting in smaller phase angle and therefore improving Power Factor.
 Advantages of improved power factor include reducing power demand from the network (which will result in lower electricity bills), prolonging lifespan of equipment, reducing losses in supply transformers and increasing the effective capacity of your electrical network.

 Powerstar yields many of the same benefits as Power Factor correction systems, but it does not use capacitors.
-Powerstar or any other voltage optimisation unit alone, cannot bring Power Factor to unity.
+Powerstar or any other voltage regulation unit alone, cannot bring Power Factor to unity.

 Effects of Powerstar on Power Factor